ONSdigital/eq-author-app/docs/architecture/0003-author-validation.md

 they are making but exposing the validation errors to them.

 There are multiple types of validations:
 - Intra-entity.
-These are validations within a field itself e.g. a question page must have a populated title.
+These are validations on fields within an entity itself e.g. a question page must have a populated title.
 - Inter-entity validations.
 These are validations across entities. e.g. an answer validation that references an answer can only reference a previous answer.